izakpavel/izakpavel.github.io/_posts/2020-01-12-animating-complex-shapes-in-swiftui.markdown

 Notice that I have created a single property called `cornerRadius` that is being set or read from `animatableData` setter and getter.
 That is enough for SwiftUI to perform the animation whenever we change the corner radius.

-Lets test it within a simple demo view that periodically animates corners from value 0 to 20 and back.
+Let's test it within a simple demo view that periodically animates corners from value 0 to 20 and back.

-You can try to change animation type or its parameters to see how the animation changes.
+You can try to change the animation type or its parameters to see how the animation changes.

 {% highlight swift %}
 struct AnimationDemoView: View {